appcircleio/appcircle-docusaurus/docs/workflows/common-workflow-steps/git-clone.md

 ### Prerequisites

-Below is a list of workflow steps that must be completed before executing the **Git Clone** workflow step, along with their respective descriptions:
+Before running the **Git Clone** step, you must complete certain prerequisites, as detailed in the table below:

 | Prerequisite Workflow Step                      | Description                                     |
 |-------------------------------------------------|-------------------------------------------------|